Éxodo: Background and recording

 Peso Pluma rose to global prominence in early 2023, when he released singles such as "PRC" with Natanael Cano, "El Azul" with Junior H, "Ella Baila Sola" with Eslabon Armado, and "La Bebé" with Yng Lvcas, which have appeared on the Billboard Hot 100.
-Amidst his success, he announced his third studio album Génesis in May 2023.
+Amidst his success, he announced his third studio album, Génesis, in May 2023.
 Promoted with a trailer featuring Mike Tyson, it was released on 20 June 2024, with a "deluxe" edition being released a week later, adding three additional tracks.
-A commercial success, it debuted at number three on the Billboard 200 with 73,000 album-equivalent units after its next full tracking week, making history as the highest debut and charting for a regional Mexican album on the chart; all of its tracks were also charting on the US Hot Latin Songs upon debut.
+A commercial success, it debuted at No. 3 on the Billboard 200 with 73,000 album-equivalent units after its next full tracking week, making history as the highest debut and charting for a regional Mexican album on the chart; all of its tracks were also charting on the US Hot Latin Songs upon debut.

 After the album's release and success, Peso Pluma began recording his next studio album, with several album recording sessions taking place throughout 2023 and mid-2024.
 According to Peso Pluma, the album was recorded in different stages and phases of his life and career.
 Recording and production for the album took place in cities such as Los Angeles, Miami and New York City, including Mexico.
 A majority of the album was recorded at Prajin Parlay Studioz in Anaheim, California.
 In October 2023, the singer revealed to Billboard that he was working on his next album, adding that there would be reggaeton tracks among other genres and that frequent collaborators would appear, along with new collaborators.
+It was released and distributed through Double P Records, making it Peso Pluma's second album released by Double P following Génesis.

 In February 2024, Génesis received the Grammy Award for Best Música Mexicana Album (including Tejano) at the 66th Annual Grammy Awards, becoming the singer's first time accomplishing this.
 Despite the success, a video of him with another woman in Las Vegas spread around social media, abruptly ending his relationship with Argentinian singer Nicki Nicole, which began in 2023.
 During a cover story with Rolling Stone, where he also became the first regional Mexican artist to be on the cover of their magazine, he revealed his next album title as Éxodo while regarding the rumors about his breakup with Nicole, to which he did not want to talk about.
 While being interviewed by Rolling Stone, a recording session for the album took place at Lab Studios in Coconut Grove, Miami, Florida, where American producer Édgar Barrera and fellow songwriter Alexis Fierro (El Chachito) appeared in the process.